TROLL: Trust Regions improve Reinforcement Learning for Large Language Models: Conclusion

 \section{Conclusion}

-We introduce \glsfirst{troll}, a trust-region based policy gradient objective that acts as a drop-in replacement for the popular \gls{ppo}-clip. \gls{troll} is based on a novel principled and fully differentiable trust-region projection for discrete distributions.
-This projection compares two distributions, in our case, the token logit distributions of an old policy that was used to collect sequences, and a new policy that uses these sequences for its policy gradient updates.
+We introduce \glsfirst{troll}, a trust-region based policy gradient objective that acts as a drop-in replacement for the popular \gls{ppo}-clip. \gls{troll} is based on a novel, principled, and fully differentiable trust-region projection for discrete distributions.
+This projection compares two distributions, in our case, the token logit distributions of an old policy used to collect sequences, and a new policy that performs policy gradient updates on these sequences.
 Since these distributions are prohibitively large for modern vocabulary sizes, we extend the projection to sparse distributions.
 Here, we only keep a small subset of logits that represent the most likely token predictions, allowing us to realize both data collection and the projection objective using fully sparse operations.
-We experimentally validate \gls{troll} across various model families, model sizes, advantage estimation methods, and datasets. \gls{troll} consistently outperforms the \gls{ppo}-clip objective in terms of sample efficiency and final reward across setups, while requiring a small overhead that does not scale with model size.
+We experimentally validate \gls{troll} across various model families, model sizes, advantage estimation methods, and math and code generation datasets. \gls{troll} significantly and consistently outperforms the \gls{ppo}-clip objective in terms of sample efficiency and final reward across setups, while only requiring a small overhead that does not scale with model size.

 \textbf{Limitations and Future Work.} We currently evaluate our method on dense models with up to $14$B parameters.
 In future work, we want to scale \gls{troll} to larger models and Mixture-of-Experts architectures.
-Another avenue is to apply \gls{troll} to code generation benchmarks, where certain tokens, such as brackets or indentation, may be more important than others.
 Similarly, it would be interesting to extend \gls{troll} to other modalities and tasks, using, for example, vision-language models, where the logit distributions and their projections may behave differently from pure language.